-The CLIVAR project was launched in 1995 building on the successes of the Tropical Ocean – Global Atmosphere Project (TOGA) and the World Ocean Circulation Experiment (WOCE) to further understanding of the oceans and climate.
+The CLIVAR project was launched in 1995 building on the successes of the Tropical Ocean – Global Atmosphere Project (TOGA) and the World Ocean Circulation Experiment (WOCE) to further understanding of the ocean circulation and the atmosphere-ocean interactions.

 CLIVAR is one of four core Projects of the World Climate Research Programme (WCRP):

-CLIVAR works closely with its sister WCRP core projects, in particular in the implementation of the WCRP Grand Science Challenges (link), and with the WCRP global modelling working groups (WGCM and WGSIP) and Working Group on Regional Climate (WGRC).
-The WCRP Modelling and Data and Analysis Councils (WMAC and WDAC) serve to coordinate high-level aspects of modelling and data across WCRP, integrating CLIVAR efforts with those of the other WCRP activities and other partners such as IGBP and WWRP
+Within WCRP, CLIVAR works closely with its sister WCRP core projects, in particular in the implementation of the WCRP Grand Science Challenges (link), and with the WCRP global modelling working groups (WGCM and WGSIP) and Working Group on Regional Climate (WGRC).
+The WCRP Modelling and Data and Analysis Councils (WMAC and WDAC) serve to coordinate high-level aspects of modelling and data across WCRP, integrating CLIVAR efforts with those of the other WCRP activities and other partners such as WWRP and Future Earth.

-CLIVAR also contributes to initiatives of the two other WCRP sponsors, WMO and ICSU.
+CLIVAR also contributes to initiatives of the two other WCRP sponsors, the World Meteorological Organization (WMO) and the International Science Council (ISC).

 National and multi-national activities are where CLIVAR science is implemented.
 National projects, agencies and institutions funding and supporting CLIVAR research are too numerous to be listed here; specific activities are referred to in the related Panel and Research Foci webpages.